-In 1880, two young men Sandefjord, Norway set out on an expedition on the family farm armed with a couple of shovels and an old family legend.
-They had heard a king had been buried with his ship under a mound near the farm, and they wanted to know if the legend was true.
+In 1880, two young men from Sandefjord, Norway set out on an expedition on the family farm armed with a couple of shovels and an old family legend.
+They had heard a king had been buried with his ship under a mound on their property, and they wanted to know if the legend was true.
 Though historians had theorized the existence of the mythical longship, and some picture stones in Sweden depicted them, no one in Norway, or the world for that matter, had ever seen one.

 It did not take much digging for the two men to strike proverbial gold.
 They uncovered the mast of a mysterious ship and soon alerted the authorities.
-The President of the Society for the Preservation of Ancient Norwegian Monuments, Nicolay Nicolaysen, caught wind of the find and demanded the amateurs cease digging lest they destroy the ancient artifact.
-Nicolaysen organized a team and an official excavation started the following month.
+Nicolay Nicolaysen, the then President of the Society for the Preservation of Ancient Norwegian Monuments, caught wind of the find and demanded the amateurs cease digging lest they destroy the ancient artifact.
+Nicolaysen organized a team to begin an official excavation of the site that started the following month.

 What Nicolaysen and his team uncovered confirmed what historians and archeologists had suspected for decades: longships had been real, and not an invention of contemporary chroniclers.
-The vessel in question, a warship measuring 75 feet in length with a keelson capable of carrying a mast close to 45 feet in height and a sail close to 800 square feet, was named the Gokstad Ship after the farm on which it was found.
+The vessel buried underground was a warship measuring 75 feet in length.
+It had a keelson capable of carrying a mast close to 45 feet in height, which in turn might have supported a sail as large as 800 square feet in breadth.
+Nicolaysen named it the Gokstad Ship after the farm on which it was found.

-The find sparked over 100 years of study of the development and use of the longship in the Viking Age, and more finds along the way have helped to piece together how Viking Age Scandinavians came to build the most advanced naval technology of their day.
+The find sparked over 100 years of research on the development and use of the longship in the Viking Age, and more finds along the way have helped to piece together how Viking Age Scandinavians developed the most advanced naval technology of their day.
 How did the longship come to be?
-Here I explore some of the evidence that tells the ages-long story of the longship.
+I explore some of the evidence.

 The Hjortspring Boat and Early Boat Building (400-300 B.C.)

-The Hjortspring Boat appears to have been a variation on the Celtic shipbuilding tradition attested by the Romans, with an original spin.
-Where the Celtic skin boats were built by constructing the ribs off of a central hull and covering them in skins, the Hjortspring Boat also had fastening planks that appear to be an early iteration of the later lapstrake style.
-It also features a pronounced bow and aft, and its length indicates it may have specialized in carrying people, not cargo, across the fjords and islands of Scandinavia.
-Given a variety of Celtic artifacts discovered with the vessel, the Celtic influence in shipbuilding in the early days is clear, as is the original adaptation to the local geography.
+The Hjortspring Boat appears to have been a variation on the Celtic shipbuilding tradition attested by the Romans.
+Given a variety of Celtic artifacts discovered with the vessel and its resemblance to the Celtic skin boats, the theory of Celtic influence in Scandinavian shipbuilding in the early days has some solid evidence.
+Celtic skin boats were built by constructing ribs off of a central hull and covering them in skins.
+The Hjortspring Boat has the same ribs but with an original spin: it used overlapped wood planks to form the sides rather than skins.
+These appear to be an early iteration of the later lapstrake style.
+The boat also features a pronounced bow and aft, and its length indicates it may have specialized in carrying people, not cargo, across the fjords and islands of Scandinavia.

 The Nydam Ship and Roman Influence (300-400 A.D.)

 The next step in shipbuilding appears to have occurred as a result of Roman influence.
 Provincial merchants of Celtic and Germanic origins visited the Scandinavian world in the later Roman period, and their ships may have inspired the next leap in Scandinavian shipbuilding.
 The Nydam ship, dated to the mid-4th century, shows signs of a variety of shipbuilding techniques similar to the Hjortspring Boat but would have been propelled with oars rather than paddles.
-While the Nydam ship, in particular, does not show evidence of having had a sail, many historians argue sails were developed to a certain extent during this period, but most place the development of the sail mere decades before the Viking Age alongside the development of the keel.
+While the Nydam ship does not show evidence of having had a sail, many historians think sails may have been developed to a certain extent during this period.
+The wider consensus, however, places the development of the sail a few decades before the Viking Age alongside the development of the keel.

 The Franks later abandoned their seafaring tradition in favor of continental conquest, but their innovations, which allowed them to sail from the Baltic to the coasts of England and France, would have helped to shape later developments in Scandinavia.
 Chiefly, I argue, they developed the first sails the Scandinavians would later use to propel their longships, albeit smaller, less effective versions.
 It also explains how finds similar to the Nydam ship, such as the Sutton Hoo ship in England and the Kvalsund ship in Norway, have been found so far from one another.
 We should not, however, rule out that determined humans could have rowed that far.